 In the Spring, Charlotte AutoFair is so huge with more than 10,000 Vendor spaces; it overflows outside the Speedway Infield to encompass the Green Flea Market and Red Flea Market Fields.
 The Fall event, with more than 8,000 Vendor spaces, also began to overflow the Speedway Infield a couple of years ago and now also includes a Green Flea Market Field.

-In the Spring, the Car Corral on the main track oval includes more than 1,600 collector vehicles for sale.
-Also in the Spring, there is a Green Car Corral stretched out along the perimeter road at the base of the track – this area includes many more collector vehicles for sale.
-The Fall (September) event utilizes only the Track oval for the Car Corral.
+In the Spring, the Car Corral on the main track oval includes more than 1,200 collector vehicles for sale.
+The Fall (September) event also utilizes the Track oval for the Car Corral.
 In addition, during both the Spring and Fall events, some hobbyists sell collector vehicles on their Flea Market spaces.
-The result is that generally, possibly 3,000 collector vehicles can be expected to be for sale in the Spring and possibly 2,000 in the Fall.
+The result is that generally, possibly 2,500 collector vehicles can be expected to be for sale in the Spring and possibly 1,800 in the Fall.

-The Hornets Nest Region, AACA presents, at each event, an Antique Car Show, judged by Antique Automobile Club of America standards.
-The Spring AACA NATIONAL Car Show attracts approximately 350 vehicles for judging.
-The Fall AACA Region Car Show attracts approximately 250 vehicles for judging.
-The term “Antique” presently (2013) includes vehicles manufactured in 1988 or earlier, or twenty-five years old.
-All vehicles must be pre-registered.
+The Hornets Nest Region, AACA presents, at each event, an Antique Car Show.
+The Spring AACA NATIONAL Car Show attracts approximately 350 vehicles for judging with the standards of the Antique Automobile Club of America.
+The term “Antique” includes original vehicles that are twenty-five years old, or older.
+All vehicles must be pre-registered with the AACA process.

 In addition, there are more than fifty other car clubs, which present their vehicles for display on Saturday and Sunday at each event.
 All vehicles must be pre-registered.